How to Become a Notary in Wyoming

 How much does it cost to become a notary public in Wyoming?

-The cost to become a notary in Wyoming may include the following:
+The cost to become a notary in Wyoming includes:

-- A $60 filing fee to process the application for appointment or reappointment as a notary public.
+- A $60 filing fee payable to the Wyoming Secretary of State to process the application for appointment or reappointment as a notary public.

 Do I need a notary errors and omissions (E&O) insurance policy to become a notary in Wyoming?